TPSC BOARD OF DIRECTORS 2023

 To provide the young players with an opportunity to touch the ball more often, this winter we continued our futsal program in association with Marin Futsal.
 We will also offer a substantial spring program that will include skill work and small sided games for any child in the community regardless of perceived skill level.

 Competitive tryouts take place in mid May.
-Given the small size of our community and the related smaller number of children who currently possess the skills to play at the competitive level, we sometimes work with neighboring clubs to form competitive teams in some of the older age groups.
+Given the small size of our community and the related smaller number of children who currently possess the skills to play at the competitive level, we work with neighboring clubs to form competitive teams for ages u13+ This is through our United program.

 Our Winter Academy, Spring Academy, and various summer camps and clinics are providing additional professional training for all motivated competitive and recreational players.

-We hold week-long referee courses during summer and regularly add new USSF licensed officials to our ranks.
+We hold 1-2 referee courses each year and regularly add new USSF licensed officials to our ranks.
 Our referees – young and old, new and experienced – have all had meaningful training, manage each game to the best of their abilities, and are the ultimate arbiter on the field.

 On the last weekend of August, we host our annual Fall Kickoff tournament. competitive teams from throughout northern California will compete on our beautiful field-by-the-bay, McKegney Green.
-Our young Tiburon Sharks teams participate in this event - come and watch.
+Our young Tiburon Sharks teams, u9-u10, participate in this event - come and watch.
 Come and cheer!

 Our 5th-12th grade Rec teams play in the Marin Interleague Soccer Alliance.
 A well run, 8 club, Marin County group of representatives serving the oldest youth recreational soccer players.